gunderson/TASK/README.md

 These index files must reference any that define your components.

 ### Conventions

+#### Structure

+`/dist/main.js` launches the site server and will soon be depricated in favor of using pm2 to start the site servers

 Inside of the `/js/` folder there are files named `server.js` & `index.js`.
 The application is spawned (and compiled from) `index.js` while the server is optionally deployable, but mainly intended for development purposes.

 Javascript, stylesheets and template files are included for each part of the application, nested in their appropriate folders.
 Each file tree follows the same basic structure so files that are necessary for different modules are easy to find.